-Also note the following special behaviours for Store/Load/Global:
+Also note the following special behaviours for the Global Menu:

-- when using the EXIT button to exit these menus, no special function will be triggered - when using it's own button, - on GLOBAL: store global parameters (this is the only way to do so).
-(If you exit using "Exit Button", the adjusted parameters will be active until the next power off of the device) - on Loap: reload currently selected pattern - on Store: store actual values in currently selected pattern
+- when using the Exit button to exit this, no special function will be triggered - when using the GLOBAL button, store global parameters (this is the only way to do so).
+(If you exit using "Exit Button", the adjusted parameters will be active until the next power off of the device)

-Tip: before switching off the device, if you want to make absolutely sure that all is stored what you are hearing at the moment, doubleclick the Store and also the Global button.
-The doubleclick on Store will enter and exit the Store Menu, storing the pattern.
+Tip: before switching off the device, if you want to make absolutely sure that all is stored what you are hearing at the moment, doubleclick the Global button.
 The doubleclick on Global will enter and exit the Global Menu, storing all Global parameters.
+Then, also enter the Store Menu and store the pattern (see under Store menu).